 What is sugarcane vodka?

 Sugar cane vodka is vodka made from sugar cane juice.
 More technically, sugar vodka is a method of creating a neutral spirit (vodka is classified as a neutral spirit) made from the fermentation of sugar cane, water and yeast.
 That fermented liquid is then distilled to an extremely high alcohol level (approximately 95% alcohol by volume or “ABV”).
-Sometimes referred to as neutral spirit, rectified spirit or ethyl alcohol, it is a product that is legally classified as colorless, odorless and tasteless…and without character”.
+Sometimes referred to as neutral spirit, rectified spirit or ethyl alcohol, it is a product that was legally classified as “colorless, odorless and tasteless…and without character”.
 That official definition was changed in 2021 by the US Government regulatory agency, the Alcohol and Tobacco Tax and Trade Bureau (TTB).

 Technically, all alcohol requires a base of sugar substances (sucrose).
 Ethyl alcohol (the alcohol in vodka) is the result of yeast feeding on sugars (sucrose) which produces ethyl and CO2.
 When brought into contact with sucrose (sugars) at the appropriate temperature, yeast will literally begin to “eat” the sugars, the ethyl and CO2 is literally a byproduct of this process.
 This is the process of fermentation.
 The fermented liquid is referred to as a “wash”.